 Think of your morning habits as part of a self-care tool kit and that you can be flexible.
-If you miss the workout, maybe you can take a walk at lunch or squeeze a quick workout in during the evening.
+If you miss the workout, you can take a walk at lunch or squeeze a quick workout in during the evening.
 The same goes for meditation.

 Having a plan for an early morning routine is about having the goal of feeling great!
-So be flexible, and imagine that you no longer need to hit that snooze button!
+So be flexible, and imagine you no longer need to hit that snooze button!
 You.
 Are.
 Amazing.

 Think about what makes you happy, and bring that into your days whenever possible.
 I share some of my favorite happiness ideas here.